01 of 03

 The repair kits usually include O-ring, cam, cam washer, rubber seats, and springs, and a cool little tool that may have an allen wrench on one end and the other end will have a special spanner wrench for tightening the faucet locking ring.Continue to 3 of 3 below.

 - Purchase the proper repair kit for your faucet model and make.

 - Turn off the water supply to the faucet.
 You will most likely find the shut-off valve under the sink.
 In the rare case, you cannot find the shut-off valve, you will have to temporarily shut off the main valve.

-- Using the allen wrench that comes in the repair kit or using another of proper size, loosen the handle by turning the set screw counter-clockwise.
+- Using the allen wrench that comes in the repair kit (or another of proper size), loosen the handle by turning the set screw counter-clockwise.
 Remove the single lever handle.
 This will expose the faucet top cap.

 - If the faucet is leaking from the base of the faucet spout, use the special spanner wrench to tighten the locking collar by turning it clockwise.
 If the leak stops you don't have to do any more than replace the handle.
 If the leak continues or if the faucet is leaking from the spout, then continue with the following repair instructions.

 - Using a pipe wrench or pliers such as those made by Channellock®, grip the knurled faucet top cap and turn counter-clockwise to remove.
 Here is an often used tip.
 Wrap masking tape around the upper and lower jaw of the plier to prevent marring of the top cap's finish.

 - Once the top cap is removed, the cam will be exposed.
 It is the plastic piece with the lever poking through it.
 Remove the cam, cam washer and control lever ball assembly.